Andrea055/Widerconverter/README.md

 .convert for automaticaly reconize your file and convert it(don't use file larger than 8 mb if you don't have discord nitro) I add other command in future
+.convertpng convert png to jpg
+.convertpdf convert txt to pdf
 ## Dependencies

 * Python 3.x